PROCEEDINGS OF

 He appears to have spent most of his time at the Accademia

-executing a copy of Guido Reni’s Massacre of the
+executing a copy of Guido Reni’s Massacre of

-Innocents (1611, Pinacoteca Nazionale, Bologna).
-Back in
+the Innocents (1611, Pinacoteca Nazionale, Bologna).

-his exhilarating social circle.
-One distinguished new addition
+reentered his exhilarating social circle.
+One distinguished

-was Thomas Cole (1801-48), widely regarded as the father of
+new addition was Thomas Cole (1801-48), widely regarded as

-Greenough brothers since July.
-Hewins invited his peers to his
+living with the Greenough brothers since July.
+Hewins

-rooms to see the progress he had made in his copies and
+invited his peers to his rooms to see the progress he had

-sketches over the last six months, as well as the print
+made in his copies and sketches over the last six months, as

-collection that he had assembled.
-Staying in Florence only
+well as the print collection that he had assembled.
+Staying

-Disappointingly, Hewins
+Disappointingly, Hewins penned only four

-a vettura for a three-day sketching excursion to Tivoli.[xiii]
+vettura for a three-day sketching excursion to Tivoli.[xiii]

 Hewins evidently proved to be such an agreeable traveling

-companion that, one month later, Cole invited him, along with
+companion that, one month later, Cole invited him, along

-another Boston portrait painter, Francis Alexander
+with another Boston portrait painter, Francis Alexander

 (1800-80)—who, like Hewins, would expatriate to Florence in